-Éireann O’Sullivan has recently joined Pepal as a Project Officer and is part of the team working on the NJIA project in Tanzania and the Caring Together team based in Uganda before becoming Project Manager for the new Adolescent and Sexual Reproductive Health project in Rwenzori Region, Uganda. Éireann is from Ireland and completed her Bachelor’s Degree in History and English Literature at Trinity College, Dublin, before obtaining a Master’s Degree in Economic and Social History at the University of Cambridge. Éireann’s research experience has centred around issues of gender and reproductive health and her work in the voluntary sector has ranged from fundraising for educational projects in Zambia to peer mentoring and teaching adolescents in Ireland.
+Éireann O’Sullivan joined Pepal as a Project Officer in 2017.
+She is part of the team working on the NJIA project in Tanzania and the Caring Together team based in Uganda before becoming Project Manager for the new Adolescent and Sexual Reproductive Health project in Rwenzori Region, Uganda. Éireann is from Ireland and completed her Bachelor’s Degree in History and English Literature at Trinity College, Dublin, before obtaining a Master’s Degree in Economic and Social History at the University of Cambridge. Éireann’s research experience has centred around issues of gender and reproductive health and her work in the voluntary sector has ranged from fundraising for educational projects in Zambia to peer mentoring and teaching adolescents in Ireland.